jrkaupert/cs-webdev-notes/The-Well-Grounded-Rubyist/the_well_grounded_rubyist.md

 it is an instance method, instead of a class method which would use `::`

 ### 1.4.4 The rake task-management utility ###
+`rake` is a task management utility that reads Rakefiles

+The `--tasks` flag can be used to see all of the defined tasks in a Rakefile

+Tasks can be invoked using `rake <taskname>` and can be namespaced using colons

 ### 1.4.5 Installing packages with the gem command ###
+Gems can be installed using `gem install <gemname>`, or locally using `gem install /path/to/my/file.gem`

+Gems aren't shown in the initial load path (`$:`), but they can be included via `require` which will put them on the load path

+Gems can have multiple versions installed on the same system and can be selected by version number `gem "cucumber", "2.0.1"`

 # Chapter 2: Objects, methods, and local variables #